Yevheniy Smyrnyi

-Yevheniy Serhiyovych Smyrnyi (Євген Сергійович Смирний; born 18 August 1998) is a Ukrainian professional footballer who plays as a central midfielder for Oleksandriya.
+Yevheniy Serhiyovych Smyrnyi (Євген Сергійович Смирний; born 18 August 1998) is a Ukrainian professional footballer who plays as a central midfielder for Kudrivka.

 Career

 Smyrnyi is a product of the Dynamo Kyiv sportive school.
 His first trainers was Vitaliy Khmelnytskyi.

 He made his debut in the Ukrainian Premier League for Dynamo on 26 September 2018, playing in a match against FC Mariupol.

 On 21 February 2019, Smyrnyi made his continental debut, when came on as a stoppage-time substitute in Dynamo Kyiv's 1-0 UEFA Europa League victory over Olympiacos F.C. at NSC "Olimpiyskiy".

+Kolos Kovalivka

+In July 2022 he was loaned to Kolos Kovalivka.

 Chornomorets Odesa

 In July 2021 he moved on loan to Chornomorets Odesa.

 On 25 July 2021 he made his league debut in the losing away match against Desna Chernihiv at the Chernihiv Stadium.

+Second Spell to Kolos Kovalivka

+In July 2022 he was loaned again to Kolos Kovalivka.

+Oleksandriya

+On 22 July 2026 he signed for 24 June 2026 he signed a three years contract with Oleksandriya.
+On 13 March 2026 his contrat with the club was expired.

+Kudrivka

+On 24 June 2026 he signed for Kudrivka in Ukrainian Premier League.